cprebble/gaia-exercise/README.md

 + docker build -t gaia-service:1.0.0 .

 To run a Docker container:
-+ docker run -d -p 3000:3000 -e "NODE_ENV=production" gaia-service:1.0.0
++ docker run -d -p 3000:3000 gaia-service:1.0.0
 + in a browser navigate to http://127.0.0.1:3000/terms/26681/longest-preview-media-url

 To run the Docker container with specific environment variables, like logLevel: ```docker run -d -p 3000:3000 -e "NODE_ENV=production" -e "logLevel=debug" gaia-service:1.0.0```

 #### Config
-Configuration uses nconf which will look first in arguments, then environment variables, then in config/common.env.
+Configuration uses nconf (https://github.com/indexzero/nconf) which will look first in arguments, then environment variables, then in config/common.env.
 The backend urls are defined in common.env.
-They can be changed by adding an environment variable: ```export mediaUrl=http://d6api.gaia.com/giant-posters/{gpid}``` or by providing a process arg. e.g. ```vocabularyUrl=http://d6api.gaia.com/vocabulary/42/{tid} node server.js```
+They can be changed by adding an environment variable: ```export mediaUrl=http://d6api.gaia.com/giant-posters/{gpid}``` or by providing a process argument: e.g. ```vocabularyUrl=http://d6api.gaia.com/vocabulary/42/{tid} node server.js```

 #### Logging
-Bunyan logger produces JSON, and has plugins for streaming to ElasticSearch, Syslog, etc. The default stream is stdout but I've also implemented a rotatingFile stream.
-Change streams by changing your environment variable: ```export loggerStreams=rotatingFile``` or by providing a process arg: ```loggerStreams=stdout,rotatingFile node server.js``` Bunyan writes to both streams in the comma separated example.
+Bunyan logger (https://github.com/trentm/node-bunyan) produces JSON, and has plugins for streaming to ElasticSearch, Syslog, etc. The default stream is stdout but I've also implemented a rotatingFile stream.
+Change streams by changing your environment variable: ```export loggerStreams=rotatingFile``` or by providing a process argument: ```loggerStreams=stdout,rotatingFile node server.js``` Bunyan writes to both streams in this comma separated example.

 Log level default is ```info```, and can be modified: ```logLevel=debug node server.js```